Laparoscopic Adjustable Gastric Band (Lap Band) Surgery

 Your surgeon will pass a fine needle through the skin and into the access port to add or subtract saline.
 This usually takes just a few minutes and most people say it's nearly painless.

-Gastric Banding Complications
+Gastric Banding Risks and Complications

+As with any surgery, adjustable gastric banding surgery has potential complications.
 Some of the gastric banding risks include:

 - Band slippage, erosion, deflation